rovitotv/SensorCraft/guide/intro.rst

 ------------------

 It is critical that you change to the ~/SensorCraft/code directory before running each of the examples.
+If you don't change directory you will receive an error message of "IOError: [Errno 2] No such file or directory:
+'texture.png'".
 A screen shot of the change directory command with the Canopy Python Shell is below:

 .. figure:: ../images/canopy_change_directory.jpg